terwer/zhi/README.md

 # Zhi

-🛍️ A series of widgets, plugins and themes based on siyuan-note
+🛍️ A series of libraries, widgets, plugins and themes based on siyuan-note

 [中文版](README_zh_CN.md)